Below are some helpful hints related to Journal Entry management in Qvinci.

 Journal Entry Info Related to A/P or A/R Accounts

 - When using Accounts Receivable and Accounts Payable accounts in a Journal Entry they must have a vendor or customer assigned in the Name field.
 An error message will appear if there is no Name associated and the JE cannot be approved until one is added.

 - Per the same rule that exists in QuickBooks, a user may not create a Journal Entry that contains both Accounts Receivable and Accounts Payable accounts.

 - Similarly, a Journal Entry will fail syncing to QuickBooks if more than one Accounts Receivable or Accounts Payable account is listed in the JE.
 Only one account of either type may exist in a single JE.

 Tracking Qvinci-Initiated Journal Entries in QuickBooks

 - When a Journal Entry is pushed from Qvinci to QuickBooks there is no "user" field in the JE that captures which user created or authorized the JE.
 As such, users may decide to utilize the "JE#" field or the "Memo" field as an identification field for marking which user created a JE.
 If this is done, once the JE is sync'd to QuickBooks, it will display the user information in the respective field.

 - The audit trail in QuickBooks will always display the username of the user who linked the QuickBooks file to Qvinci, but that does not necessarily mean it is the user who created the JE in Qvinci.
 This means for QuickBooks Desktop that this user always appears as "Admin", since only the Admin may link a file.
-When QuickBooks Online has JE functionality with Qvinci (early 2018) it could be either the Master Admin or an Accountant listed, as only these user types can link files.
+QuickBooks Online will list either the Master Admin or an Accountant, as only these user types can link files.